brianoceguera/WishListMaker/README.md

 # WishListMaker
-A website to login and save links for future products they may wish to purchase.
+A website for users to login and save links for future products they may wish to purchase.
 The home page to the site is the file christmaslist.php

 # Features